What we do

 From engaging directly with residents and working with community groups and agencies across the area, South Seeds devised a plan to deliver further carbon reduction activities to the area.
 Funding from the Climate Challenge Fund was awarded in June 2012 for two years see here.

 South Seeds is putting together the team who will deliver this project.

-Our Energy Snapshot report
+Our Energy Snapshot Report

-Our Energy Snapshot report is our review of the area, providing for the first time a detailed analysis of what measures and actions, on a street-by-street basis, are best suited to helping people manage their energy use.
+Our Energy Snapshot Report is our review of the area, providing for the first time a detailed analysis of what measures and actions, on a street-by-street basis, are best suited to helping people manage their energy use.
 This research is backed up by thermal images of properties throughout the local areas, which will help us to identify the main sources of heat loss in different types of local building.
-We’ve also looked at tenure and building condition as well as mapped out areas where we can work with people to improve local greenspaces and support local food growing.
+We’ve also looked at tenure and building condition as well as mapping out areas where we can work with people to improve local greenspaces and support local food growing.
 Read here Energy Snapshot Report